 Successful completion of the Canadian Red Cross First Responder Course is based on 100% attendance, completion of two practical scenarios (one medical and one trauma), and a 75% or better mark on a knowledge examination.

 How long is the certificate good for?

-Upon successful completion of the Canadian Red Cross First Responder course you will receive certification in First Responder, BLS COR, and AED Use.
+Upon successful completion of the Canadian Red Cross First Responder course you will receive certification in First Responder, BLS CPR, and AED Use.
 These certifications are valid for 3 years, and are nationally recognized.

 What is Licensing?

-Note: All Priority Care First Aid First Responder courses also INCLUDE your EMALB First Responder licensing exams at NO extra charge!
+Note: All Priority Care First Aid First Responder courses also INCLUDE your EMALB First Responder practical licensing exams at NO extra charge!

 More information on becoming licensed as a first responder in BC can be found on the Emergency Medical Assistant’s Licensing Board’s website HERE.

 The First Responder course costs $675 per participant (this price will increase to $695 in 2021), which includes all taxes and the full colour Emergency Care manual (456 pages).